Krande/SIMDb/README.md

 # SIMDb - Simulation Database

-An attempt to host computational simulation data using databases.
+An attempt to host and visualize simulation data using open source databases and visualization frameworks.

 **Note:** This is a work in progress and is not yet ready for use.